blennies/unbikit/.github/README.md

 - Supports Bink 1, revisions `c` to `i` inclusive
 - Handles demuxing and decompression of audio and video streams
-- TypeScript/JavaScript only (no WASM or native code)
+- TypeScript/JavaScript (no WASM or native code)
 - No dependencies
+- Straightforward API: supply a video via `Blob`, `File`, `Request` or `URL`
-- Uses Web Streams API for efficient reading of video data
+  - the Web Streams API will be used where possible for efficient reading of video data
 - Isomorphic
   - runs on client/server runtimes that support at least ES2022
   - can be run with older runtimes by using the syntax lowering feature of some bundlers